scipy/scipy.org/content/en/community.md

 This space is the main forum for longer-form discussions, like adding new features to SciPy, making changes to the SciPy Roadmap, and all kinds of project-wide decision making.
-Announcements about SciPy, such as for releases, developer meetings, sprints or conference talks are also made on this list.
+Announcements about SciPy, such as for releases, developer meetings, sprints or conference talks are also made on this forum.

 A searchable archive of the old mailing list is available [here](https://mail.python.org/archives/list/scipy-dev@python.org/).